-The DZ BANK Group ensures fair remuneration and implements the requirements of the German Remuneration Transparency Act.
-The entities that are subject to the Remuneration Transparency Act published a report on fair remuneration for the first time in 2017.
-Under this legislation, reporting is required every five years from 2018.
-The next report, covering the period 2017 to 2021, will be published with the 2022 management report.
+The DZ BANK Group ensures fair remuneration and implements the requirements of the German Remuneration Transparency Act (EntgTranspG).
+The entities that are subject to EntgTranspG published a report on fair remuneration for the first time in 2017.
+Under this legislation, reporting is required every five years.
+The latest report, covering the period 2017 to 2021, was published with the 2022 management report.
+The next report, covering the period 2022 to 2026, will be published with the 2027 management report.